rh-mobb/documentation/content/docs/misc/egress-ip/_index.md

 ### Review the Egress IPs

-You can review the Egress IP assignments by running `oc get egressips` which will produce output as follows:
+You can review the egress IP assignments by running `oc get egressips` which will produce output as follows:

 ```bash